NYU Courant Institute Girls’ STEM Summer Program

 NYU is committed to providing equal educational opportunity and participation for all students in NYU GSTEM.
 Students with questions concerning disabilities should contact and register with the NYU Moses Center prior to the start of NYU GSTEM.
 The Moses Center will determine a student’s qualified disability status and assist the student in obtaining appropriate accommodations and services.
 Students are encouraged to contact the Moses Center at least three weeks in advance of the program to afford that office sufficient time to evaluate need and arrange for services.

 Students must attend and report on time to all NYU GSTEM classes and activities over the six-week program period.
 Active attendance in all classes, field trips, internship days, and other aspects of the program will be a part of the student’s final evaluation.
 Students will also be expected to actively participate in class discussions.
+Please note the NYU Student Health Center does not provide excuse notes for missed classes.

 Academic honesty is required of all students.
 Upon submitting academic work in writing, online, or in person, a student is declaring that work to be a product of her own thoughts and study, stated in her own words, and produced without assistance with the exception of proper citation of and reference to other sources.
 Engaging in academic misconduct may result in failing an assignment, failing the program, and/or possible dismissal from NYU GSTEM without refund.